-Cristiano Ronaldo and Lionel Messi continue to battle it out on the international stage as the World Cup qualifiers reaches its final stage.
+Cristiano Ronaldo and Lionel Messi continue to battle it out on international level as the World Cup qualifiers reaches its final stage.

 The two football greats have been in an intense rivalry for almost a decade and undoubtedly, they have both posed the greatest competition of all-time.
 Both captains have led their respective teams throughout the qualifiers, with stats putting the Portuguese sensation on top.

 It is a highly debatable topic when Ronaldo and Messi are mentioned but at least, the 32-year-old’s fans can boast an international trophy for the Portuguese as he led his national team to an unprecedented triumph in France.
 Leo on the other hand has failed to win any international trophy after defeating in three finals.

 Both superstars would be the talk of town as Russia 2018 approaches.
 But, can one imagine a World Cup without Lionel Messi?
 That would be disastrous for the organizers and football fans across the globe.
 Let’s take a look at the teams that have faced the wrath of Cristiano and Lionel in 2017.